ibm-cloud-docs/CDN/rules-and-naming-conventions.md

 {:note: .note}
 {:download: .download}

-# FAQs for Rules and Naming Conventions
+# FAQs for rules and naming conventions
 {: #rules-and-naming-conventions}

-## What are the rules for the CDN Hostname?
+## What are the rules for the CDN hostname?
 {: #what-are-the-rules-for-the-cdn-hostname}

 The CDN `Hostname` input string **must**: